 ASCAP AWARD-WINNER CHIP DEFFAA HAS 20 SPIRITED SHOWS AVAILABLE FOR LICENSING....

 Deffaa has written acclaimed musical plays celebrating such legends of show business as...
 GEORGE M. COHAN...IRVING BERLIN...FANNY BRICE... and EDDIE FOY... as well as original contemporary musical comedies and revues, such as "THEATER BOYS" and"MAD ABOUT THE BOY."
-He has also written eight books and produced more than two dozen albums....
+He has written 20 published plays, eight published books, and he's produced more than 40 albums....

 Jon Peterson in "George M. Cohan Tonight!"